dan-montocc/QMEE_Project_ENP/README.md

 Since many fish species eat periphyton, we predict that as periphyton coverage increases, so too should net fish biomass (van Dam et al., 2002).
 This is because we predict that increasing amounts of periphyton provides more food, particularly for species that are herbivorous and omnivorous in nature.
 Therefore, changes in periphyton coverage is predicted to have a stronger effect on these groups of fish species, more so than piscivore or apex carnivore species.
 We do however predict some effect of periphyton coverage on piscivore and carnivore fish species, due to a bottom-up effect through the food web.

-__Proposed Statistics and General Thoughts about the Data:__
+__Proposed Statistics:__
 We likely will be testing these hypotheses by using methods such as linear regressions (or generalized linear regression models) and/or ANOVA analyses.

-To address potential confounding variables we will likely need to plot and explore the data points of the variables across temporal and/or spatial scales.
-That is, compare sites to one another, to see if certain sites may be outliers due to their location and/or proximity to an external factor that may influence the environment (e.g. proximity to a road).
-We will also need to compare the months sample points were collected in, to see whether seasonal variability is having a significant effect on the variables, particularly temperature, plant growth, and fish species presence.
-In dealing with a potential temporal factor of influence, we may have to include it as a factor in our model, or further filter our data to a specific sampling month (unsure of which is more appropriate at this point of time).

-__Proposed Initial Steps in Data Processing:__

- * Create journal.md (Completed)
- * Data cleaning
- * Creation of fish species trophic functional group reference file
- * Model creation for diagnostic plotting and assessment

-__Questions:__

- * What are thresholds we can set for model diagnostic and fit before evaluating the data?
-    * i.e. a minimum R-squared value to be considered a reasonable model, etc...
-    * do not want to bias this after model creation

 __References:__